sam-as/Dengue-Dashboard-Models/README.md

 ## 🔬 LOOCV (Leave-One-Out Cross-Validation)

-For each model, LOOCV is used to estimate generalization error.
-While the error is not directly reported in the dashboard, it helps stabilize model selection and avoid overfitting.
+For each model, LOOCV is used to estimate the generalisation error.
+While the error is not directly reported in the dashboard, it helps stabilise model selection and avoid overfitting.

----

----

 ---

 ## 👤 Contact